 The Basics of a Healthy Diabetes Diet

-- Read food labels.
-Learn how to determine how much sugar or carbohydrates are in the foods that you eat.
+Read food labels so you know how much sugar or carbohydrates are in the foods that you eat.
 Also check on how many calories and how much fat are in a serving.

 Ultimately, the total grams of carbohydrates matters more than the source of the sugar.

 You can add artificial sweeteners to your food and to drinks without adding more carbs.
 Using non-caloric artificial sweeteners instead of sugar also greatly reduces calories in your favorite foods.